08Aristodemus24/project-alexander-animations/readme.md

 7. if it is there then move to step 8, if not then install `pip` by typing `conda install pip`
 8. if `pip` exists or install is done run `pip install -r requirements.txt` in the directory you are currently in
 9. once done installing you can view animations by `manim -pql scenes.py <class name to see video output of>`.
 Note you can replace `<class name to see video output of>` to the any of the classes defined in scenes.py
+10. note that in installing miketex latex commands will not be available yet so add the latex executable files path to our path environment variable.
+This may be `C:\Program Files\MiKTeX\miktex\bin\x64` but it will vary across systems

 # Model Building for animation
 **To do:**